 Additionally, the regional center must track the job-creation data related to its projects and file Form I-924A after each fiscal year has ended, on or before December 29 of each calendar year, to show that it continues to meet the requirements for regional centers.
 Failure to file this form can lead to termination of the agency’s regional center designation.

 Designated regional centers can also submit EB-5 investors’ I-526 petitions to secure conditional permanent resident status for investors.
 Actual or exemplar project documentation must accompany each petition.
 Furthermore, although EB-5 investors must file Form I-829, Petition by Entrepreneur to Remove Conditions—the final petition in the EB-5 visa application process—themselves, the regional center must prepare and supply the required supporting documentation.

 Establishing a regional center can be slow and expensive.
 Although this can be the ideal option for those with the required capital and time, others might benefit more from affiliating with or renting an EB-5 regional center.

 As of November 2019, there are 811 USCIS-approved regional centers.
-EB5 Affiliate Network has obtained USCIS approval for 15 regional centers that provide coverage in 27 U.S. states and Washington, D.C.
+EB5 Affiliate Network has obtained USCIS approval for 14 regional centers that provide coverage in more than 20 U.S. states and Washington, D.C.
 Renting a regional center allows stakeholders to still take advantage of benefits such as the favorable job creation requirements, but without the additional costs of applying for regional center designation.
 The needs of the business typically provide a clear indication of the most suitable option.